|Standing screen display size||1|

 - Lean internal storage

 With one of the best CPUs and most powerful graphics cards available on the market today, SkyTech’s Prism II offers a lot to like, in an attractive, stylish package.
 The asking price of around $4000 is certainly tough, but in these times when that graphics card alone routinely sells for well over $2000, the Ryzen 9 3900X often sells for closer to $700, and even more so.
-Even that most desktops with current-gen graphics cards are mostly sold out, it’s hard to decide which high-end gaming rig is more or less worth anything else.
+Even though most desktops with current-gen graphics cards are mostly sold out, it’s hard to decide which high-end gaming rig is more or less worth anything else.

 Just in case you have more time to look around, you might find a system with similar specs to the Prism II a little less.
 But unless you get the mining craze subsidy, that system won’t cost much less than Skytech’s.